vynz/Fractions-arithmetic/README.md

 # Fractions arithmetic
-This program let's you do computation on fractions in C++ \n
+This program let's you do computation on fractions in C++

 References: Data Structures and Algorithms in C++ 3rd Edition by Adam Drozdek